 Assigning time estimates to each task

-Planning is an important stage in project management as it helps the project manager achieve the deliverables with reference to the project timeline.
+Planning is an important stage in project management as it helps the project manager achieve the deliverables according to the project timeline.
 It entails the identification of the activities to be accomplished, the resources available, and the time to do them.
-A relevant aspect of project planning is to provide time estimates to each of the tasks and this requires the understanding of the project and the resources that are available.
-Time estimation increases the likelihood of the completion of the assigned tasks within the estimated time.
-It can be done by adopting some critical success factors such as the establishment of a life cycle based on the mini deadlines.
-Not only does it assist with the organization of the project, but it also motivates the team and provides direction towards the completion of a project.
+A relevant aspect of project planning is to provide time estimates for each of the tasks, which requires understanding the project and the resources available.
+Time estimation increases the likelihood of completing assigned tasks within the estimated time.
+It can be done by adopting critical success factors such as establishing a life cycle based on mini deadlines.
+This approach assists with organizing the project, motivates the team, and provides clear direction toward project completion.

 Identifying task dependencies